things-to-do

 The streets are narrow, mostly pedestrian, and spaces are almost non-existent unless your hotel has a private garage.
 If you're driving, assume you'll need to pay, so budget around €30 per night for a spot in a central car park.

-In short: if your accommodation offers parking, take it.
+If your accommodation offers parking, take it.
 If not, head to El Ejido, lock up, and forget about the car until you're ready to leave the city.
+Our free parking in Málaga guide has more options.

 What is the Name of the Old Town in Malaga